Your mortgage will be a combination of different options, depending on your financial situation and|

 Convertible Mortgage might be a solution for those who hesitate what to choose.
 Borrowers who want to keep their options open for some time can choose this type of a short term (for six months or one year) fixed rate closed mortgage.
 They will have a flexibility to lock in their rates for a longer term (three years or longer) when the initial short term expires.

 Short Term Mortgage has a term shorter than three years.

 Long Term Mortgage is for a three to ten year term.
 A short term financing may cost less in interest but lacks the security of a long term option.

-When deciding what financing to choose carefully analyze your risk tolerance.
-If you are confident that interest rates won't be rising and can afford higher borrowing cost in case they do, a short term option may be right for you.
-Otherwise, you may rather consider a long term solution and consider an extra cost as the price for buying peace of mind.
+Carefully analyze your risk tolerance with regard to the length of a term.
+If you are confident that interest rates won't be rising and can afford a higher borrowing cost in case they do, than a short term option may be right for you.
+Otherwise, you may rather choose a longer term solution and consider an extra cost as the price for having more safety.

 Some builders offer own financing with lower interest to attract more home buyers.
 These mortgages usually inflate prices and are not renewable.|